hongleiqiu/oce/README.md

 add "rewrite" to variable APACHE_MODULES

 # you need to manually create the first repo, other index.php cannot work
+mkdir /var/mygithub
+chmod 755 /var/mygithub
+# if you going run ruby server under root, you need to install all gem (like mysql gem) under root
+# suggest you use root install and run server
+# suggest you chmod 777 /var/mygithub if you dev it on mac with your own users
 cd /var/mygithub
 sudo git init --bare test.git
 sudo chown -R git:git test.git

 3. create git user
 sudo useradd -d /home/git -m git